ShubhamKumar062/BubbleshooterGame/README.md

 4. **Run the app**

-   # In frontend/
+-In frontend/
-     npm start
+  npm run dev

-   # In backend/
+ -In backend/
   npm run dev